zsteinkamp/steinkamp.us/pages/posts/2022-05-28-so-you-have-a-new-teen-driver.md

 ## Don't Fear the Freeway

 My most poignant memory of learning to drive was the stress I "experienced" from my dad the first time we went on the freeway.
 But the reality is, the freeway is not a chaotic mess like some city streets are.
 Practice merging, on- and off-ramps, changing lanes over and over.
 Practice practice practice.
 Use positive reinforcement.
 Ask leading questions rather than giving lectures.
 Keep a calm tone.
+Keep looking far ahead.

 ## Reach Out